Surabaya Dock of 14,000 tons

-Surabaya Dock of 14,000 tons was a floating dry dock which served in the Dutch East Indies and Indonesia from 1916 till at least the late 1950s.
+The Surabaya Dock of 14,000 tons was a floating dry dock which served in the Dutch East Indies and Indonesia from 1916 until the late 1950s.

 Context

 A large floating dry dock for the Dutch East Indies

 In 1900, there were three floating dry docks in the Dutch East Indies.
 The biggest was Onrust Dock of 5,000 tons, stationed at Surabaya.
-A relatively new dry dock was Tanjung Priok Dock of 4,000 tons at Tanjung Priok, Batavia.
+A relatively new dry dock at the time was Tanjung Priok Dock of 4,000 tons at Tanjung Priok, Batavia.
 The old Onrust Dock of 3,000 tons was stationed at Sabang at the western extremity of the archipelago.
 The two dry docks on Java could service most ships visiting the island.
-They were capable of lifting all ships that the Dutch navy had and it was thought that they would also be able to lift those which the navy would acquire in the foreseeable future.
+They were capable of lifting all ships that the Dutch navy had, and it was thought that they would also be able to lift those which the navy would acquire in the foreseeable future.